vfalco02/auto_demo/README.md

 ## Contributing

-Add pre-commit and install it
+Add pre-commit and install it.
+Pre-commit will be used to run [Flake8](https://flake8.pycqa.org/en/latest/) and [yapf](https://github.com/google/yapf) against the repository upon commit.

 ```
 pre-commit install